kwong1999/treeHacks2020/README.md

 HEALTH EQUITY FOR ALL

-An intuitive iOS application for users to learn more about common diseases and locate clinics that provide testing services to Medicaid patients.
+An intuitive iOS application for users to learn more about common diseases and locate nearby clinics that provide testing services to Medicaid patients.